No one expected to step out of the Jeep into a full-on blizzard.

 So, already in a state of exhaustion, we trudged in circles around our camp searching for any scrap of wood that would possibly burn in such wet conditions.
 I used my little saw to cut up some sizable limbs, and before too long, we had amassed an impressive collection of snow-dusted wood.

 I crumbled up an Army-issue trioxane tablet under our tiny kindling sticks, careful to sprinkle the blue powder around.
 There was a momentary pause, a complete silence, as all eyeballs attentively watched me strike a spark from a magnesium block with my knife.
 Suddenly someone exclaimed, “Fire!”
 My frozen brain had been so slow that Mullins actually noticed the tiny blue flame before I did.
 He eagerly began feeding it sticks until the flame was nurtured into a small fire.

 Bluegrass and bourbon; stories under stars.
 For once, we were in control of our destinies and Mount Rogers was allowing a little fun to be had.
-Above us in the moonlit black, long-haul flights streaked eerily glowing ice trails behind them.
+Above us in the moonlit black, long-haul flights streaked eerily while dragging glowing ice trails behind them.
 The passengers, all warm inside, certainly had no idea of the triumph going on in the woods miles below them.